US Airways: US Airways/America West merger

 Even before the second bankruptcy filing of 2004, one of the alternatives US Airways Group explored was a possible merger with America West, as the two airlines had complementary networks and similar labor costs.
 The parties held preliminary discussions and conducted due diligence from February through July 2004.
 Ultimately, these talks ended due to issues related to labor, pension, and benefit costs.

 By December 2004, US Airways had cut labor costs significantly.
 Its investment adviser, the Seabury Group, suggested putting the airline up for sale.
 The following month, US Airways Group and America West Holdings resumed their discussions.
 On May 19, 2005, both airlines officially announced the merger deal, structured as a reverse takeover.
-Financing for the deal was supplied by outside investors including Airbus, an aircraft manufacturing subsidiary of EADS, the European aerospace consortium.
-Air Wisconsin Airlines Corporation, operator of numerous US Airways Express flights, and ACE Aviation Holdings, the parent company of Air Canada, also bought shares in the combined airline.
+Financing for the deal was supplied by outside investors included Airbus, Air Wisconsin (a US Airways Express operator), and ACE Aviation Holdings, the parent company of Air Canada.
 The merged airline retained the US Airways name to emphasize its national scope, as well as to capitalize on US Airways' worldwide recognition, Dividend Miles frequent flyer program, and Star Alliance membership.
 On September 13, 2005, America West shareholders voted to approve the merger agreement and three days later the U.S. Bankruptcy Court for the Eastern District of Virginia approved US Airways' emergence from bankruptcy, allowing the merger to close on September 27.

 Since the merger, US Airways had been headquartered at the former America West corporate offices in Tempe, Arizona, and America West executives and board members were largely in control of the merged company.
 The company's aircraft merged FAA operating certificate included America West's airline call sign and identifiers "CACTUS" and "AWE".